 In order to comply with the principle of public access to official records, public authorities are obliged to register public documents.
 This is also regulated in the Public Access to Information and Secrecy Act.
 The registration is done to enable a quick view of what information the authority has, and to make it easily available to the public when required.
-It also enables other authorities and organisations to review BTH's operations.
-See also parts 3.1.3 Summative Assessment Materials are Public Documents, and 3.1.4 Summative Assessment Materials and Summative Assessment Answers.
+It also enables other authorities and organizations to review BTH's operations.
+See also 3.1 Management of Summative Assessment Documents.